-- A grievance shall be made within ten (10) calendar days of the event leading to the grievance.
-The student should contact the College employee with whom the student has a difference or dispute.
-An effort shall be made to resolve the matter informally with no written records of the matter placed with the appropriate vice president or dean. - 2.
-If the student is not satisfied with the disposition of the grievance, a written appeal may be submitted to the immediate supervisor of the employee within five (5) calendar days of the decision in the first step.
 The supervisor will give the employee written notification of the complaint, will appoint a three member committee with at least one student and one College employee from the same general classification as the accused employee, and will schedule a committee hearing no later than ten (10) calendar days after receipt of the written appeal by the student.
 At this stage, the employee may respond in writing to the grievance.
 A written decision will be given to the student, the employee, and the supervisor by the committee chairperson within five (5) calendar days of the committee hearing.
 The supervisor will notify the student, the employee, and the committee chairperson as to whether the supervisor concurs with the committee decision and any follow-up action by the supervisor.
-A copy of decisions of both the committee and the supervisor will be filed with the appropriate vice president or dean.
+A copy of decisions of both the committee and the supervisor will be filed with the appropriate vice president or dean as well as in the office of the Vice-President of Academics and Student Affairs.
 Any faculty or staff who is the target of a grievance has the right to appeal through the Faculty/Staff Grievance Procedure.